 - (1) Within the scope of the Studies and Orientation Stage, which takes place in the first semester, the following course examinations must be passed: - 1.
-SL Introduction to Scientific Working (CM 1 lit. a, 1 h, 2 ECTS-Credits), - 2.
-VO Critical Thinking (CM 1 lit. b, 1 h, 1.5 ECTS-Credits), - 3.
-VO Introduction to Metaphysics (CM 2 lit. a, 2 hrs., 3.5 ECTS-Credits), - 4.
-VO Philosophical Anthropology (CM 2 lit. b, 2 hrs., 3 ECTS-Credits). - (2) Successful passing of all exams of the Studies Induction and Orientation Stage entitles to passing all further courses and examinations as well as to writing the Bachelor's Thesis. - (3) Before successful completion of the Studies Induction and Orientation Stage, courses amounting to 20 ECTS-Credits may be passed.
+VO Critical Thinking (CM 1 lit. b, 1 h, 1.5 ECTS-Credits), - 2.
+VO Introduction to Metaphysics (CM 2 lit. a, 2 hrs., 3.5 ECTS-Credits), - 3.
+VO Philosophical Anthropology (CM 2 lit. b, 2 hrs., 3 ECTS-Credits). - (2) Successful passing of all exams of the Studies Induction and Orientation Stage entitles to passing all further courses and examinations as well as to writing the Bachelor's Thesis. - (3) Before successful completion of the Studies Induction and Orientation Stage, courses amounting to 22 ECTS-Credits may be passed.
 The requirements specified in the curriculum must be met.